KostrominaVeronika/git-course/readme.md

-# git and GitHab Course
+# Git and GitHab Course

 Course is very well